 D-1 DESCRIPTION OF THE INSTRUMENT

-D-1.1 Air Flow Production Arrangement —The aspirator (I in Fig. 4) is a wide flat tank T, of 400 cm2 area with a narrow outlet O1 of 6 mm diameter.
-The tank is raised to suitable height (40 to 50 cm) by a stand the outlet at O2 being extended below by a rubber tube for a higher water head without having to handle a large quantity of water.
+D-1.1 Air Flow Production Arrangement

+The aspirator (I in Fig. 4) is a wide flat tank T, of 400 cm2 area with a narrow outlet O1 of 6 mm diameter.
+The tank is raised to suitable height (40 cm to 50 cm) by a stand the outlet at O2 being extended below by a rubber tube for a higher water head without having to handle a large quantity of water.

 D-1.1.1 To maintain a constant water head, the top-level drop has been neutralized by pulling down the end of the outlet rubber tube to some extent, such that the difference in water head (H) between the water level in the tank and the tip of the outlet O2 remains constant.
 This has been achieved by a simple device.
 The end O2 of the outlet rubber tube is attached to the top opening of the receiver T2 hung from a spring.
 The spring is so adjusted that the weight of liquid being drained into the receiver is sufficient to extend the spring by an amount equal to the drop in the liquid level in the T1.
 The constant level difference thus maintained ensures constant rate of flow.

 D-1.1.2 For refilling the tank Tl the receiver T2 is hung upside down from a hook N above the tank T1 into which the receiver empties itself through the same rubber tube E. The tank T1 has two openings, I1 and I2 at the top, I1 having a tap, and one outlet with a tap at the bottom.
 The inlet tube I2 is connected to the regulating valve Y and the other parts of the instrument, through it air is sucked in as water flows out of the tank.
 The tap I1 provides an opening to the atmosphere during refilling.
 In the receiver T2 also the side opening B maintains a connection between the inside and the outside atmosphere.
-The specifications of the flow system are such that a maximum flow rate of about 15 ml per second can be mentioned for 25 seconds.
+The specifications of the flow system are such that a maximum flow rate of about 15 ml per second can be mentioned for 25 s.

-D-1.2 Flow Gauge — The flow gauge (II in Fig. 4) is essentially a manometer (F1, F2), attached to the two ends of a glass wool plug or an equivalent glass or brass capillary tube Win a glass tube.
+D-1.2 Flow Gauge

+The flow gauge (II in Fig. 4) is essentially a manometer (F1, F2), attached to the two ends of a glass wool plug or an equivalent glass or brass capillary tube Win a glass tube.
 For a particular flow rate through the plug, a difference of pressure develops between the ends of the plug and is indicated in this manometer.
 This manometer is calibrated in terms of flow rate, since pressure difference is proportional to the flow rate.
 The packing of the glass wool plug may be altered for different ranges of flow rate.

-Keys
+Key

 I Aspirator I1 Tap